Bitcoin vs Bitcoin Cash

 What am I looking at?

 Each dip and spike on the top of the mempool shows a block being processed.
 In bitcoin, the 1MB block size just takes small bites out of the waiting transaction, starting with the ones with the highest fees.
-But the 8MB block size of Bitcoin Cash takes big chunks out of the mempool.
+However, the 8MB block size of Bitcoin Cash takes big chunks out of the mempool.

 This is particularly important when there are “larger” transactions going through.